emissary-ingress/emissary/user-guide/tracing-tutorial-zipkin.md

 Open your web browser to `http://localhost:9411` for the Zipkin UI.

-If you're on `minikube` you can access the `NodePort` directly, and this ports number can be obtained via the `minikube services list` command.
+If you're on `minikube` you can access the `NodePort` directly, and this port's number can be obtained via the `minikube services list` command.
 If you are using `Docker for Mac/Windows`, you can use the `kubectl get svc` command to get the same information.